tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: Finalize change
 				- TBD: update ViewOnly.examine() doc_string
 					- TBD: 5x components of examine(); Why lock down examine()?
 1) Codifies presentation, 2) enables brief and verbose
+					- TBD: cons: leads to an outline-style description; harder to textify
 				- TBD: update doc_strings for obj_cond_disp() and vis_obj_disp()
 				- TBD: clean up comments in noun_class_def.py and switch_class_def.py (and update doc_strings)
 				- TBD: clean up comments in noun_class_def.py  (and update doc_strings)
-			- TBD: improve natural language read of vis_obj_disp()
-				- TBD: Room
-				- TBD: Creature
 	- TBD: move GameState scope methods to room
-	- TBD: refactor next steps
+	- TBD: refactor room next steps
 	- IDEA: element_lst refers to the first-pass list of obj available in the room (i.e. not including those obj in containers or creatures)
 		- is node_lst a better term?
 		- Yes!! node_lvl is the key... imagine an inverted tree... node_0 is at top (say room), node_1 are immedaite contents of node_0, and node_2 = the contents of node_1